SadaqueKhanProjects/JustEatAndroidAssessment/README.md

 # JustEatAndroidAssessment

-A Kotlin-based Android application developed for the **Just Eat Takeaway.com Early Careers Mobile Engineering Program**.
+An Android app built with Kotlin for the **Just Eat Takeaway.com Early Careers Mobile Engineering Program**.

 This project demonstrates:

-- MVVM architecture using StateFlow
+- MVVM architecture with StateFlow
 - Jetpack Compose UI
-- Modular, API-driven development
+- Modular, testable, and scalable codebase
-- Clean implementation with extensibility and clarity in mind
+- API-driven development using Retrofit & Moshi

 ---